 Operators

-has comparison operators defined (equality, less than, etc.).
+GPSTime has comparison operators defined (equality, less than, etc.).
 It also has addition and subtraction defined.
-In general, one can add/subtract either float
+In general, one can add/subtract either floats or other GPSTimes.

 time_shift_seconds = 23431123.3243